-Care should be taken traversing a slope, always reduce your speed.
+Care should be taken traversing a slope, always reduce your speed..
+Note: Where possible always travel up or down hills or ramps directly facing the slope of the hill.

-Were possible always travel up or down hills or ramps directly facing the slope of the hill.
-Do note traverse across the face of a slope more than 10°.
+Do not traverse across the face of a slope in excess of 10°.
 Disregarding this advice could result in your scooter tipping.